310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Jun v3 %}
-Whoa, you’re super enthusiastic~ I’m no hero, and I’m not even the type to get that fired up, but…
+Whoa, you’re super enthusiastic~ I’m no hero, and I’m not the type to get that fired up, but…

 Now that we’ve accepted the job, I’ll make sure to make it a success~
 {% endbubble %}